 When 5G AKA is used, the generation of RES* from RES shall be performed by the ME.

-The UE shall store the .
+The UE shall store the latest KAUSF or replace the old KAUSF with the latest KAUSF, after successful completion of the latest primary authentication.
 If the USIM supports 5G parameters storage, KAUSF shall be stored in the USIM.
 Otherwise, KAUSF shall be stored in the non-volatile memory of the ME.

+In case 5G AKA is used as an authentication method, upon receiving the valid NAS Security Mode Command message from the AMF (to take the corresponding partial context derived from the newly generated KAUSF into use), the UE shall consider the performed primary authentication as successful and the UE shall store the newly generated KAUSF as the latest KAUSF or replace the old KAUSF with the latest KAUSF.

+In case of any key generating EAP method in TS 33.501 (EAP-AKA', EAP-TLS in Annex B, EAP methods in Annex I) is used as the authentication method for the primary (re)authentication, upon receiving the EAP-Success message, the primary authentication shall be considered as successful and the UE shall store the newly generated KAUSF as the latest KAUSF or replace the old KAUSF with the latest KAUSF.

 The ME shall perform the generation of KSEAF from the KAUSF.
 If the USIM supports 5G parameters storage, KSEAF shall be stored in the USIM.
 Otherwise, KSEAF shall be stored in the non-volatile memory of the ME.

 The ME shall perform the generation of KAMF.
 If the USIM supports 5G parameters storage, KAMF shall be stored in the USIM.
 Otherwise, KAMF shall be stored in the non-volatile memory of the ME.